lovego/gospec/Readme.md

 +---------------------------------------+---------------------------------------------------+----------------------+
 ```

-## Config File
+## Configuration
 gospec find the config file named ".gospec.yml" from current working directory upwards.
 It use the first one it find.

-If none is found, it uses the <a href="gospec.yml">default config</a>.
+If no one is found, it uses the <a href="gospec.yml">default configuration</a>.